 Tacitus wrote for his audience, and not for posterity, and yet his words echo down the centuries.
 Spin, fake news or otherwise, nothing speaks to the imagination like a good story.

 Simon Forder is a historian and has travelled all over Great Britain, in mainland Europe and Scandinavia visiting fortified sites.
-His latest book, ‘The Romans in Scotland and the Battle of Mons Graupius‘, will be published on 15 August 2019 by Amberley Publishing
+His latest book, ‘The Romans in Scotland and the Battle of Mons Graupius‘, was published on 15 August 2019 by Amberley Publishing